-Two years ago I travelled to the Cinque Terre, a region of Liguria, Italy, on the northwest coast of the Mediterranean Sea.
-It’s here that the foothills of the Italian Alps spill down to the water’s edge, and here along the rocky cliffs perch five quintessential Italian villages.
-The birthplace of pesto and focaccia bread, there is no better place to discover and enjoy the simple pleasures of small town Italian life.
+The Ligurian Coast of Italy is on the northern Mediterranean Sea.
+It’s here that the foothills of the Italian Alps spill down to the water’s edge, and along the rocky cliffs perch five quintessential Italian villages.
+The birthplace of pesto and focaccia bread, there is no better place to discover and enjoy the simple pleasures of small-town Italian life.
 And it was there, I discovered something of who I was and what I cared about.
 I found myself in Vernazza.

-For six days we lived everything that was right about Vernazza.
+For six days we lived everything that was right about the Cinque Terre.
 We slept late, waking to the smells of salt air and morning life in the harbor drifting through the open windows of the apartment we rented up some crooked walkway that wound drunkenly off the main road.
-We ate gelato at all hours of the day, from small paper cups and hand rolled cones.
+We ate gelato at all hours of the day, from small paper cups and hand-rolled cones.
 The best flavor?
 Basil.
 Though I wouldn’t trust anyone in the States to perfect the flavor profile in quite the same way!
-We picked fresh fruit from the carts on market day, and watched as perfect, paper-thin slices of prosciutto were shaved away, and wrapped in brown paper for our afternoon picnics on the rocks of the harbor.
+We picked fresh fruit from the carts on market day and watched as perfect, paper-thin slices of prosciutto were shaved away and wrapped in brown paper for our afternoon picnics on the rocks of the harbor.

-Vernazza was a place the likes of which I’d never been, and in spending the week there, I discovered things I’d never known I needed.
+Vernazza was a place the likes of which I’d never been, and spending the week there showed me things I’d never known I needed.
 The slower pace, the later dinners, the slow sipping of wine while enjoying its complexities, the constant expression of hospitality, the simplicity of days untouched from the chaos of fast-paced, modern life.
 Vernazza was unapologetically its own, and I was unapologetically myself in it.

 The defining moment of our trip came on the final day when we realized we hadn’t paid our landlord.
 Unable to communicate with the 80-year-old Italian woman who owned the building, we decided that if a method of payment didn’t become clear by our checkout time, we’d leave the money with the keys on the kitchen table, and email an explanation to the English-speaking liaison who had helped to make the arrangements online.
 As I went to take our laundry off the line spanning the alleyway, I noticed a small basket hanging from a rope down the side of the building from an apartment two floors above.
-In the bottom was a note, a handwritten invoice for our stay in the apartment, and a clothes pin to attach our money to the receipt.
-American skepticism aside, we counted out the Euros, attached them to the invoice, leaned out the window and shook the rope to acknowledge our secured payment.
-The basket disappeared up the wall and into the windows above, and our account was settled.
+In the bottom was a note, a handwritten invoice for our stay in the apartment, and a clothespin to attach our money to the receipt.
+American skepticism aside, we counted out the Euros, attached them to the invoice, leaned out the window, and put our payment in the basket.
+Some minutes later, the basket disappeared up the wall and into the windows above, and our account was settled.
 It was beautifully innocent and earnest, free of distrust, and I was instantly heartbroken that we were leaving a place where hanging three hundred Euro out a window in a basket was safe and normal, to return to the complications of our modern lifestyle.